Iteranya/anita-cms/README.md

 *   **True API-Aware Generation**: Aina's standout feature is her intelligence.
 She understands how your Anita-powered site works.
     *   Tell her, "Create a homepage that lists the three most recent blog posts," and she will generate the necessary HTML and vanilla JavaScript to fetch data from the correct `/api/posts` endpoint and display it correctly.
     *   Need a template for individual blog posts?
 Aina will design a page that dynamically loads the post's title, content, and metadata based on the URL.
-*   **Intelligent Form Integration**: Any custom form you create in the admin panel can be seamlessly "attached" by Aina.
-Just ask her to "add the contact form to this page," and she will generate the code to render the form and ensure it's wired up to the forms API for submissions.
+*   **Intelligent Form Integration**: Any custom form you create in the admin panel automatically creates a new API route.
+Aina knows about these routes and can generate the code to render forms, fetch data from them, or wire up submissions.
-*   **Visual Control Through Conversation**: From a complex landing page to a unique `/about-us` section, you can direct Aina with conversational prompts.
-Aina's sidebar panel gives you granular control, allowing you to embed specific routes or reuse styles from other pages you've created, ensuring a consistent and interactive final result.
-*   **OpenAI Compatibility**: Just like Asta, Aina's creative power can be fueled by your preferred OpenAI-compatible AI provider.
-This gives you the flexibility to choose the model that best suits your creative and budgetary needs.
+*   **One-Shot Creation**: Like Asta, Aina works in a single generation pass.
+Click to generate your perfectly engineered prompt, complete with media references from the media panel, then feed it to your AI of choice.
+The result?
+Production-ready HTML and JavaScript that just works.
+*   **Superior UI**: Aina's prompt engineering panel makes it ridiculously easy to specify exactly what you want.
+Attach images, reference existing routes, set the tone—all in a clean interface that respects your workflow.
+*   **Bring Your Own AI**: No forced subscriptions.
+Copy the prompt and use any AI service you prefer, or configure an OpenAI-compatible endpoint for direct integration.
+Freedom is the point.

 > Aina builds the house, interacting with the foundation (API).
 Asta writes the story inside.
 Anita approves.